 This course covers the basic theory and application of electrochemical science.
-It is targeted toward people with a physical sciences or engineering background who have not been trained as electrochemists, but who want to add electrochemical methods to their repertoire of research approaches.
+It is targeted to people with a physical sciences or engineering background who have not been trained as electrochemists, but who want to add electrochemical methods to their repertoire of research approaches.
 There are many fields in which researchers originally approach their work from another discipline but then discover that it would be advantageous to understand and use some electrochemical methods to complement the work that they are doing.

 Topics to be covered

-- Introduction and Overview of Electrode Processes
+- Introduction and overview of electrode processes

-- Chemical vs. Electrochemical Thermodynamics
+- Electrochemical thermodynamics

-- reference electrodes, standard potentials, cell potentials, Nernst equation, electrode-solution interface, and double-layer structure
+- Reference electrodes, standard potentials, cell potentials, Nernst equation, electrode-solution interface, and double-layer structure

-- ion-selective electrodes, applications in analytical electrochemistry and sensors, aqueous and non-aqueous systems
+- Ion-selective electrodes, applications in analytical electrochemistry and sensors, aqueous and non-aqueous systems

-- coulometry, bulk electrolysis
+- Coulometry, bulk electrolysis

-- Theoretical Basis for Methods
+- Theoretical basis for methods

-- surface tension, adsorption and adsorption isotherms, electrocapillarity, potential of zero charge, Lippmann equation
+- Surface tension, adsorption and adsorption isotherms, electrocapillarity, potential of zero charge, Lippmann equation

-- potentiometry, differential capacity, coulometry, cyclic voltammetry, polarography
+- Potentiometry, differential capacity, coulometry, cyclic voltammetry, polarography

-- Electrochemical Instrumentation
+- Electrochemical instrumentation

-- voltmeters, ammeters, potentiostats, galvanostats, design of electrochemical cells
+- Voltmeters, ammeters, potentiostats, galvanostats, design of electrochemical cells

-- Coupled Characterization Methods (time permitting)
+- Coupled characterization methods (time permitting)

-- modified electrodes, spectroelectrochemistry, in-situ neutron scattering, surface analysis, etc.
+- Modified electrodes, spectroelectrochemistry, in-situ neutron scattering, surface analysis, etc.

 About the instructor

-Dr. Noël won the 2003 Lash Miller Award and 2018 R. C. Jacobsen Award of the ECS Canada Section.
-He is an active participant in public science outreach activities, developing and presenting chemistry demonstrations for potential young scientists from preschool to high school ages.
-He has authored over 80 journal articles, 60 conference proceedings papers, 5 book chapters, and 20 company reports.
+Dr. Noël received the ECS Canada Section’s 2003 Lash Miller and 2018 R. C. Jacobsen Awards.
+He is an active participant in public science outreach activities, developing and presenting chemistry demonstrations for potential young scientists from preschool to high school.
+He has co-authored over 110 journal articles, 60 conference proceedings papers, six book chapters, and 20 company reports.